 I established the SWAP Foundation (Samoan Web Ambassadors Programme) which aims to teach and mentor and develop inbound tourism through improved marketing and a bunch of creative business ideas.

 In 2010 I established the Airport Lounge, an information centre, Internet Cafe and base for SWAP Foundation in the village of Satapuala that was opened by the Prime Minister Tuila’epa.
-Following difficulties with the landlord I moved our entire operations to 5 acres of land at Falelauniu, Aleisa East where I live and conduct business for the SWAP Foundation.
+Following difficulties with the landlord I moved our entire operations to 5 acres of land at Falelauniu, Aleisa East.

 I walk the fine line between genius and insanity, often going where no-one else does, and sometimes actually doing the impossible!